-Manisha Anjali works with text and performance.
+Manisha Anjali is a writer and artist working with text, performance and installation.
 Her practice and research explores narratives and languages of dreams and exile.

-Manisha is the author of Sugar Kane Woman, a collection of poems about the dreams and hallucinations of exiled Indo-Fijian women.
+She is the author of Electric Lotus (Incendium Radical Library Press, 2019).
+Her first chapbook is Sugar Kane Woman, a collection of poems about the dreams and hallucinations of exiled Indo-Fijian women.

-In partnership with Free Association and Schoolhouse Studios, Manisha taught a series of creative writing workshops called The Two-Headed Bird: A Surrealist Writing Workshop.
-She has taught workshops at Incendium Radical Library, Footscray Community Arts Centre and Digital Writers’ Festival.
+In partnership with Free Association and Schoolhouse Studios, Manisha taught a series of creative writing workshops called The Two-Headed Bird: A Surrealist Writing Workshop, supported by City of Yarra.
+She has delivered workshops at Incendium Radical Library, Footscray Community Arts Centre, National Young Writers Festival and Digital Writers’ Festival.